GreenFlag31/dropdown-library/README.md

 This library supports translation by a third party library of your choice.
 The following example utilise the '@ngx-translate/core' library.

-Translated values should be provided at start and at language change through the following methods:
+Translated values should be provided at start and at language change through following:

 ```javascript
 // DOM content should be ready